On-Chain NFT Royalties: Build an ERC-2981 Token

 ) external view returns (address receiver, uint256 royaltyAmount);

-When selling an NFT, the marketplace calls royaltyInfo(tokenId, salePrice), receives the recipient address and royalty amount.
+When a sale occurs, the marketplace calls royaltyInfo(tokenId, salePrice) and gets the receiver address and royalty amount.
 That's it.
-The standard is intentionally minimal — it doesn't enforce payment (enforcement is off-chain), it just provides the data.
+The standard is intentionally minimal—it does not enforce payment (enforcement is off-chain), it only provides the data.

 Basic implementation via OpenZeppelin: